tuftman-0/nixvim-flake/README.md

-# This is a modified copy of Pete3n's repo
+# This is a modified copy of pete3n's repo

 https://github.com/pete3n/nixvim-flake

+Thanks to pete3n for making this.